4.7. Digital Wind Tunnel II: Characterizing ABL Flows using Large-eddy Simulation

 4.7.3.
 Mesh Generation

 The mesh is generated by first creating a background grid.
 Make a uniformly spaced background mesh by specifying No. of Cells in x, y and z directions to 52, 44 and 36.
-Then, generate the background mesh by clicking Run Background Mesh button.
+Then, generate the background mesh by clicking the Run Background Mesh button.
 Next, in the Regional Refinements subtab define local refinements.
 For this example, we create three refinement boxes shown in Fig. 4.7.3.1.
 The refinement regions are created by providing the min and max coordinates of the bounding boxes.
 Then, the final mesh is generated by clicking the Run Final Mesh button.
 This will automatically update the mesh visualization window on the right panel.

 4.7.4.
 Boundary Conditions

 Set the fields in Wind characteristics group based on the values provided in Table 4.7.1.
 Set the Velocity Scale (\(\lambda_V\)) to 4, Reference Wind Speed (\(U_{ref}\)) to 10.69 m/s, Reference Height (\(H_{ref}\)) to 0.3 m and Roughness Lenght (\(z_0\)) in full-scale to 0.5 m.
-For the boundary conditions, use TInf option at the inlet of the domain.
-For the ground surface, use roughWallFunction and setup the boundary conditions on the remaining surfaces as seen in Fig. 4.7.4.1.
+For the boundary conditions, use the TInf option at the inlet of the domain.
+For the ground surface, use roughWallFunction and set up the boundary conditions on the remaining surfaces as seen in Fig. 4.7.4.1.

-If TInf is used for the inlet, specify the turbulence generation scheme in Inflow Generation group.
-For this example, use DFM which represents Digital Filtering Method.
+If TInf is used for the inlet, specify the turbulence generation scheme in the Inflow Generation group.
+For this example, use DFM which represents the Digital Filtering Method.
 To specify the target wind profiles, click Import(*.csv) and locate the *.csv file you download from here.

 4.7.5.
 Numerical Setup

-Set the turbulence modeling, solver type, duration and time step options in Numerical Setup tab.
+Set the turbulence modeling, solver type, duration and time step options in the Numerical Setup tab.
 For the Simulation Type use LES and select dynamicKEqn for the Sub-grid Scale Model.
 Set the Solver Type to pimpleFoam with 1 Number of Non-Orthogonal Correctors , 2 Number of Corrector Loops and 1 Number of Outer Corrector Loops.
-Set the maximum Courant number to 1.0 and select Adjustable time step.
+Set the maximum Courant number to 1.0 and select the Adjustable time step.

 For the Duration of the simulation, use \(37 s\) based on what is specified in Table 4.7.1.
-This time step translates to \(3700s\) in full scale with a time scale 1:100, which is a litter over the recommended 1 hour duration.
+This time step translates to \(3700s\) in full scale with a time scale of 1:100, which is a little over the recommended 1 hour duration.
 The Time Steep can be calculated automatically from the smallest mesh size by clicking Calculate button.
 For this example, the calculated time step is \(0.000736624 s\), which is changed to a conservative value of \(0.005 s\).
 Finally, check the Run Simulation in Parallel option and put 56 for the Number of Processors.

 Fig. 4.7.5.1 Edit inputs in Numerical Setup tab